-- Remember that anyone under 18 is a child in the eyes of the law. - Take your safeguarding responsibilities seriously. - 🖕 Make sure you know who your Club Safeguarding Officer is, and how to contact them. - 🖕 Report any concerns or worries you have about a child, to your Club Safeguarding Officer. - Inform the Umpire and the opposing team manager about any child with additional needs in your team and be understanding when there are children with additional needs in an opposition team. - Ensure you have the emergency contact details for all players in your team.
+- k Remember that anyone under 18 is a child in the eyes of the law. - 💺 Take your safeguarding responsibilities seriously. - 💺 Make sure you know who your Club Safeguarding Officer is, and how to contact them. - 💺 Report any concerns or worries you have about a child, to your Club Safeguarding Officer. - 💺 Inform the Umpire about all Under 18s in your team. - Ensure you have the emergency contact details for any Under 18s in your team.
 Importantly, are there any medical conditions or allergies you need to be aware of?
-(The Club Safeguarding Officer or Secretary should supply you with this information, which should be treated as confidential) - 🖕 Create a welcoming atmosphere and ensure you think about how to integrate all players into your team. - Set an example through your own conduct. - Ensure your club Code of Conduct is followed by players, parents and all coaches. - Lincourage good sportsmanship, recognising good play both in your team and the opposition and recognise good performances and efforts of young people, not just match results. - Provide an opportunity for young players to show their talents in an appropriate way children who are just used as fielders will not fully experience the game. - Treat everyone equally and do not discriminate on the grounds of age, gender, disability, race, ethnic origin, nationality, colour, parental or marital status, religious belief, class or social background, sexual preference or political belief. - Challenge any form of bullying. - Ensure you are aware of the transport policy in your club ECB guidance is that all children their parents are responsible for arranging their own transport to and from matches- the club should not be arranging the transport. - Ensure you are aware of the changing room policy in your club boys and girls should not change in the same changing room. - Ensure you are aware of your club's policy for mobile phones in changing rooms: ECB guidance is that no mobile phones are allowed to be used in the changing rooms for any purpose.
+(The Club Safeguarding Officer or Secretary should supply you with this information, which should be treated as confidential) - Section 2.
+Create a welcoming atmosphere and ensure you think about how to integrate all Under 18 players into your team. - Set an example through your own conduct.
+Ensure your club Code of Conduct is followed.
+Encourage good sportsmanship, recognising good play both in your team and the opposition and recognise good performances and efforts of young people, not just match results. - Provide an opportunity for young players to show their talents in an appropriate way children who are just used as fielders will not fully experience the game. - Treat everyone equally and do not discriminate on the grounds of age, gender, disability, race, ethnic origin, nationality, colour, parental or marital status, religious belief, class or social background, sexual preference or political belief.

+🖕 Challenge any form of bullying!

+- Ensure you are aware of the transport policy in your club ECB guidance is that all Under 18s/their parents are responsible for arranging their own transport to and from matches- the Club/captain should not be arranging the transport - Ensure you are aware of the changing room policy in your club regarding Under 18s.
+Children should change separately from adults. - Be aware that if Under 18s have to share a changing room with over 18s, you must ensure an appropriate plan is in place, so they are not changing and/or showering at the same time.

+- Ensure you are aware of your club's policy for mobile phones in changing rooms: ECB guidance is that no mobile phones are allowed to be used in the changing rooms for any purpose.
 This is because photos and videos can be taken and go viral in seconds or be used for other purposes that would cause safeguarding concerns.
-This means phones should not be used at all in changing rooms.

-Ensure you are aware of all ECB Guidelines for Juniors Playing in Open Age Cricket (such as wearing of helmets, fast bowling regulations).
+This means phones should not be used at all in changing rooms. - Ensure you are aware of all ECB Guidelines for Juniors Playing in Open Age Cricket (such as wearing of helmets, fast bowling regulations).
 ECB Safeguarding Kit Bag Resources